 The best avocado recipes always involve toast.
-We've got 13 brilliant avocado on toast recipes and expert advice on how to make your avocado on toast the best it can be.
-And remember not to worry about the calories in avocado… it's all healthy fats!
+We've got 14 brilliant avocado on toast recipes and expert advice on how to make your avocado on toast the best it can be.
+And remember not to worry about the calories in avocado… in moderation, it's all healthy fats!

-Avocado + toast is the two-ingredient breakfast that’s taken oven the world.
+Avocado + toast is the two-ingredient breakfast (and lunch) that’s taken over the world.
 We’re seeing it pop up on breakfastand brunch menus in cafes everywhere, and swarming Instagram like burgers and American BBQ once did.

 Read on for top tips about how to make your avocado on toast as brilliant as possible, and for lots of great recipe ideas.